 Jump to:

-Why you'll love this recipe
+Why you'll love this Whiskey Caramel recipe!

-- Whiskey-infused flavor: The smooth, oaky notes from the whiskey elevate the rich caramel, adding depth and a unique warmth to the whiskey caramel sauce.
+- Whiskey-infused flavor: The smooth, oaky notes from the whiskey elevate the rich caramel, adding depth and a unique warmth to the sauce.
 The whiskey flavor with my banana cardamom bread would be divine!

 - Amazing dessert topping: Whether drizzled over cake, ice cream, pies, or even pancakes, it enhances every dessert with its luxurious, buttery texture and sweet-salty balance.
 This sauce is not only a dessert enhancer but also delicious enough to enjoy straight from the jar for a sweet indulgence!